-Learning of various mathematical techniques like Integration and Vector Calculus will lead to knowledge of applications in Computer Science
+Learning of various methods in Linear Algebra will lead to knowledge of applications in Data Science and Computing.

-GED 1201 ENGINEERING MECHANICS L T P C
+GED 1201 ENGINEERING MECHANICS L T P C SDG: 9 3 1 0 4

-COB1:To impart knowledge about the basic laws of mechanics,resolution of forces, equilibrium of particles in 2D and 3D force systems.
+COB1: To impart knowledge about the basic laws of mechanics, resolution of forces, equilibrium of particles in 2D and 3D force systems.